Parent page: Capturing Your Design Idea as a Schematic

 Object page: Blanket

 Parameter Set directives can only target the specific net that they are attached to, but when combined with a Blanket directive, their scope can be expanded to cover all nets within the blanket.

 Place a directive of this type by choosing the Place » Directives » Blanket command from the main menus.
 When placing a blanket, you can either define a simple rectangular shape or a polygonal shape.
 The latter gives more precise control over coverage of the required net objects on a sheet.

-The blanket identifies the nets of interest - place a Parameter Set directive anywhere on the edge of the blanket to apply design requirements to those nets.
-To apply the perimeter directive to a net under a Blanket directive, an object associated to that net - a pin, a port, a net label, a power port, a wire/bus/harness segment (including both ends) - must fall within the bounds of the blanket.
+The blanket identifies the nets of interest – place a Parameter Set directive anywhere on the edge of the blanket to apply design requirements to those nets.
+To apply the perimeter directive to a net under a Blanket directive, an object associated with that net – a pin, a port, a net label, a power port, a wire/bus/harness segment (including both ends) – must fall within the bounds of the blanket.
 Note that for net identifiers, such as net labels, the hotspot must be within the blanket.
 If member nets do not come across into the PCB Parameter Set as expected, try adjusting the area of the blanket accordingly.